 Wes Moss is a man on a mission.
 The Atlanta-based CERTIFIED FINANCIAL PLANNER™ and money educator has devoted his professional life to helping Americans understand how they can retire sooner than they think.
 This powerful message has helped to give hope to countless people.

 A passionate financial educator and evangelist, Wes uses every available media platform to teach readers, listeners and viewers how they too can retire on their own terms.
-He is the author of three books, including You Can Retire Sooner Than You Think; the host of Money Matters, a weekly radio call-in show; a columnist for The Atlanta Journal-Constitution; editor of WesMoss.com; and a guest on the cable news channels.
+He is the author of three books, including What The Happiest Retirees Know and You Can Retire Sooner Than You Think; the host of Money Matters, a weekly radio call-in show; a columnist for The Atlanta Journal-Constitution; editor of WesMoss.com; and a guest on the cable news channels.

 Much of Wes Moss’ select retirement planning philosophy is based on his extensive research for You Can Retire Sooner Than You Think.
 His survey of over a thousand of retirees with varying degrees of happiness revealed that a happy retirement is entirely possible without amassing the huge seven-figure nest eggs.